Progressive Conservative Party of Canada

-The Progressive Conservative Party of Canada (PC; Parti progressiste-conservateur du Canada) was a centre-right federal political party in Canada that existed from 1942 to 2003.
+The Progressive Conservative Party of Canada (PC; Parti progressiste-conservateur du Canada) was a centre to centre-right federal political party in Canada that existed from 1942 to 2003.

 From Canadian Confederation in 1867 until 1942, the original Conservative Party of Canada participated in numerous governments and had multiple names.
-In 1942, its name was changed to the Progressive Conservative Party under the request of Manitoba Progressive Premier John Bracken.
-In the 1957 federal election, John Diefenbaker carried the Tories to their first victory in 27 years.
-The year after, he carried the PCs to the largest federal electoral landslide in history (in terms of proportion of seats).
+In 1942, its name was changed to the Progressive Conservative Party under the request of newly elected party leader Premier John Bracken of Manitoba, a former member of the Progressive Party of Manitoba.
+In the 1957 federal election, John Diefenbaker carried the party to their first victory in 27 years and the following year, led the party to the largest federal electoral landslide in history.
 During his tenure, human rights initiatives were achieved, most notably the Bill of Rights.
-In the 1963 federal election, the PCs lost power.
-The PCs would not gain power again until 1979, when Joe Clark led the party to a minority government victory.
-However, the party lost power only nine months later.
-In 1983, Clark lost his leadership role to Brian Mulroney, who helped the PC Party gain popularity in Quebec.
+In the 1963 federal election, the party lost power and would not regain it until 1979, when Joe Clark led the party to a minority government victory.
+The party lost power just nine months later and in 1983, Clark lost his leadership role to Brian Mulroney, who helped the PC Party gain popularity in Quebec.
 Mulroney won back-to-back majority governments in 1984 and 1988, and during his tenure, major economic reforms such as the North American Free Trade Agreement and the goods and services tax (GST) were introduced.

-The unpopularity of the GST, the government's failed attempts with the Meech Lake and Charlottetown accords, and the early 1990s recession, caused the party to become heavily unpopular, and thus collapse in the 1993 federal election, winning just two seats.
-Western Canadian PC support transferred to the more right-wing Reform Party, whereas PC support from Quebec transferred to the sovereigntist Bloc Québécois.
-Ultimately, the Progressive Conservatives did not recover in the subsequent 1997 and 2000 federal elections.
-When it became clear that neither the Progressive Conservatives nor the Reform Party/Canadian Alliance (the latter being the successor of the Reform Party) could defeat the incumbent Liberals that governed since the 1993 election, an effort to unite the right-of-centre parties emerged.
-In 2003, the party membership voted to dissolve the party and merge with the Canadian Alliance to form the modern-day Conservative Party of Canada.
+The GST, the government's failed attempts to revise the Constitution with the Meech Lake and Charlottetown accords, and the early 1990s recession, led to the party's increasing unpopularity and eventual collapse in the 1993 federal election where they won just two seats.
+In Western Canada the bulk of the party's support transferred to the right-wing populist Reform Party (which later became the Canadian Alliance), while in Quebec support shifted to the sovereigntist Bloc Québécois.
+The Progressive Conservatives failed to recover much lost ground in the subsequent 1997 and 2000 federal elections.
+When it became clear that neither the Progressive Conservatives nor the Canadian Alliance could on their own defeat the incumbent Liberals, an effort to unite the right-of-centre parties emerged.
+Eventually, in 2003 the party membership voted to dissolve the party and merge with the Canadian Alliance to form the current Conservative Party of Canada.